thalesfnsc/thalesfnsc/README.md

-### Hi there 👋, I'm Thales
+###Hi,

-I'm an Physics student and graduated in Exact Sciences at Federal University of Juiz de Fora.
+I'm an Physics student at Federal University of Juiz de Fora.

 ###  Some facts about me ⚡